kylevdr/asset-allocation-planner/README.md

 6. Serve the files by running `npm run serve` in your terminal.
 If the page does not open automatically, visit http://localhost:8080/.

 ### Comments
 I learned several new tools for this project, Highcharts and react-bootstrap-slider.
-The most time-consuming parts of the project were learning to use these tools, doing the background research for the project, and setting up the boilerplate.
+The most time-consuming part of the project was developing the transaction planning functionality.